What are use cases of Gyroscope?

-The exceptional Gyro Dollar liquidity and stability also makes Gyro Dollars an ideal collateral for use in other DeFi protocols.
-For instance, protocols with liquidations can incorporate the observable P-AMM redemption price as a floor on the liquidation value when adapting risk parameters.
-Further, the boosted S-AMM liquidity means that liquidations are likely to be settled at much better rates.
+The exceptional Gyro stablecoin liquidity and stability also makes Gyro stablecoins an ideal collateral for use in other DeFi protocols.
+For instance, protocols with liquidations can incorporate the observable DSM redemption price as a floor on the liquidation value when adapting risk parameters.
+Further, the boosted GYD trading pool liquidity means that liquidations are likely to be settled at much better rates.
 Altogether, this means that collateral can be used more efficiently.

 While speculative usage of stablecoins is the predominant use case today, the long-term future of a successful stablecoin is in real economic usage (e.g., as a currency).
-Two main user groups are first adopters today.
+The following examples provide theoretical use cases:

-Firstly, crypto-native businesses will be able to use Gyroscope for treasury management, without needing to rely entirely on banking infrastructure of other stablecoins with centralization risks.
-With first hand experience of the tribulations of trying to set up a bank account for a crypto-native business in the UK, we know that this is a real problem to be solved.
+- Firstly, crypto-native businesses will be able to use Gyroscope for treasury management, without needing to rely entirely on banking infrastructure of other stablecoins with centralization risks.

-A universal basic income (UBI) scheme can help to bootstrap early economic usage.
-The idea is that if you can prove that you're a unique person, you can earn a regular allotment of Gyro Dollars delivered on a Layer-2 (no high transaction fees!) that can be used in various ways.
+- Lastly, one mechanism in the DAO toolkit is a universal basic income (UBI) scheme, which can help to bootstrap early economic usage.
+The idea is that, through such a program, if you can prove that you're a unique person, you would be able to earn a regular allotment of Gyro stablecoins delivered on a Layer-2 (no high transaction fees!) that can be used in various ways.
 This serves to get first adopters using Gyroscope, regardless of whether they are able to provide capital of the size needed for liquidity farming.
-This could be supported by an early bootstrapping of the reserve at launch.
+This could be supported by an early bootstrapping of the protocol reserve.